askanium/iulian4ik.github.io/_drafts/creational-singleton-pattern.markdown

 ---
 ##Intent

-**Singleton Pattern** is a _creational pattern_ that assures there is only one instance of an object in your program and its creation can be delayed upon when it is needed.
+**Singleton Pattern** is a _creational pattern_ that assures there is only one instance of an object in your program so that when many different parts of your code want to access the singleton, all of them operate on the same object.

 ##When to use it

-Whenever you need an object to exist only _in one instance_, to be _unique,_ or when different parts of your application try to access an object concurrently, consider using a Singleton Pattern.
+Whenever you need an object to exist only _in one instance_, to be _unique,_ or when different parts of your application try to access an object concurrently, or when you need to manage a shared resource, consider using a Singleton Pattern.

 ##Specific example

-In the Middle-Earth, one of the things that are unique is the _One Ring._ There is no other ring with such power in it (and a part of the Sauron's soul) and we must assure ourselves that we don't accidentally create another ring when trying to obtain the ring (otherwise, each and every being in Middle-Earth would find out what the bug is and create their own Rings of Power and bad things will happen).
+In the Middle-Earth, one of the things that are unique is the _One Ring._ There is no other ring with such power in it (and a part of the Sauron's soul) and it can have exactly one bearer.
+Thus we must assure ourselves that we don't accidentally create another ring when trying to obtain the ring (otherwise, each and every being in Middle-Earth would find out what the bug is and create their own Rings of Power and bad things will happen).

 ##Implementation without pattern